Skip to content

 • A healthy server

-Memory and Disk usage of consul is very minimal.
-Disk usage primarily consists of state files that are stored in /var/lib/consul and for our environments, The largest file is going to be that of the raft.db which will vary in size, usually growing as we use this service more.
+Memory and Disk usage of Consul is very minimal.
+Disk usage primarily consists of state files that are stored in /consul/data and for our environments, The largest file is going to be that of the raft.db which will vary in size, usually growing as we use this service more.
 As of today we primarily use this to store which servers and services are healthy.
-Production appears to utilize approximately 150MB of space.
+Production appears to utilize approximately 120MiB of space.
 This database uses BoltDB underneath Consul and is subject to growth until the next compaction is run.
-All of this happens in the background of consul itself and shouldn’t be a concern of our Engineers.
+All of this happens in the background of Consul itself and shouldn’t be a concern of our Engineers.
 These are configurable via two options:

 • Agent failure on nodes running GitLab Services == GitLab services will be unable to properly query which database server to talk to.
 Due to this, the application will default to always opening connections to the primary.